Label-Wise Graph Convolutional Network for Heterophilic Graphs: Experiments

-\textbf{Performance on Homophilic Graphs.} We report the average results of 5 runs in Table~\ref{tab:homo}.
-Similarly, the model selection weight for $f_C$ is also presented.
-From the table, we can observe that existing GNNs for heterophilic graphs generally perform worse than state-of-the-art GNNs on homophilic graphs such as GCNII.
+\textbf{Performance on Homophilic Graphs.} The average results and standard deviations of 5 runs on homophilic graphs, i.e., Cora, Citeseer, and Pubmed, are also reported in Table~\ref{tab:result} and Appendix~\ref{sec:app_result}.
+From the results, we can observe that existing GNNs for heterophilic graphs generally perform worse than state-of-the-art GNNs on homophilic graphs such as GCNII.
 In contrast, {\method} achieves comparable results with the the best model on homophilic graphs.
 This is because {\method} combines the GNN using label-wise message passing and a state-of-the-art GNN for homophilic graph.
 And it can automatically select the right model for the given homophilic graph.